Augmentations and link group representations

-If we move the based point of $\pi_K$ to one of $x_i$, a meridian generator $m_t$ can also be reviewed as a framed cord, which we term as a \textit{meridian cord}.
-A meridian based at different longitudes are different framed cords in $\textrm{Cord}(K)$.
+If we move the based point of $\pi_L$ to one of $x_i$, a meridian generator $m_t$ can be viewed as a framed cord, which we term as a \textit{meridian cord}.
+A meridian based at different longitudes are different framed cords in $\mathrm{Cord}(L)$.
 Hence it is necessary to remember the base point.
 Let $m_t^{(i)}$ be the meridian cord based at $x_i$ wrapping around $y_t$.
-Base point change subjects to the following relation:
+Then,

 \begin{defn} Define the \textit{standard cord} to be $\gamma_{ij} := p_i^{-1} \cdot p_j$, for $i,j \in\{1, \dotsb, n\}$. \end{defn} Standard cords satisfy the following relations: \begin{itemize} \item $\gamma_{ij}\cdot \gamma_{ji} = \gamma_{ii} = e_{\{i\}}$, where $e_{\{i\}}$ is the trivial cord on $\ell_{\{i\}}$, \item $\gamma_{ij}\cdot \gamma_{jk} = \gamma_{ik}$. \end{itemize}